Lisiyamigus/e621-auto-downloader/README.md

 3. Install Dependencies

-Open your terminal/command prompt in the project folder and run:
+Open your terminal/command prompt in the project folder and run
-Bash

 pip install requests tqdm